ncarchedi/pennywise-app/privacy_policy.md

 You have several choices available when it comes to information about you:

 - **Limit the Information that You Provide:** If you have an account with us, you can choose not to provide the optional account information.
-Please keep in mind that if you do not provide this information, certain features of our Services–for example, automatically load transactions from your bank account–may not be accessible.
+Please keep in mind that if you do not provide this information, certain features of our Services—for example, automatic loading of transactions from your bank account—may not be accessible.
 - **Opt-Out of Marketing Communications:** You may opt out of receiving promotional communications from us.
 Just follow the instructions in those communications or let us know.
 If you opt out of promotional communications, we may still send you other communications, like those about your account and legal notices.
-- **Close Your Account:** While we’d be very sad to see you go, if you no longer want to use our Services :( :( :( :(, you can close your account.
+- **Close Your Account:** While we’d be very sad to see you go, if you no longer want to use our Services you can close your account.
 You can ask us to close your account by sending an email to hello@pennywise.io.
-Please keep in mind that we may continue to retain your information after closing your account, as described in How Long We Keep Information above--for example, when that information is reasonably needed to comply with (or demonstrate our compliance with) legal obligations such as law enforcement requests, or reasonably needed for our legitimate business interests.
+Please keep in mind that we may continue to retain your information after closing your account, as described in How Long We Keep Information above—for example, when that information is reasonably needed to comply with (or demonstrate our compliance with) legal obligations such as law enforcement requests, or reasonably needed for our legitimate business interests.

 # Transfer Of Data

-Your information, including Personal Data, may be transferred to - and maintained on - computers located outside of your state, province, country or other governmental jurisdiction where the data protection laws may differ than those from your jurisdiction.
+Your information, including Personal Data, may be transferred to—and maintained on—computers located outside of your state, province, country or other governmental jurisdiction where the data protection laws may differ than those from your jurisdiction.

-If you are located outside United States and choose to provide information to us, please note that we transfer the data, including Personal data, to United States and process it there.
+If you are located outside the United States and choose to provide information to us, please note that we transfer the data, including Personal data, to the United States and process it there.

 Your consent to this Privacy Policy followed by your submission of such information represents your agreement to that transfer.

-Pennywise will take all steps reasonably necessary to ensure that your data is treated securely and in accordance with this Privacy Policy and no transfer of your Personal Data will take place to an organization or a country unless there are adequate controls in place including the security of your data and other personal information.
+Day One Labs LLC will take all steps reasonably necessary to ensure that your data is treated securely and in accordance with this Privacy Policy and no transfer of your Personal Data will take place to an organization or a country unless there are adequate controls in place including the security of your data and other personal information.

 # Your Rights